hashicorp/terraform/website/source/docs/enterprise/state/pushing.html.md

 ---
-title: "Pushing Terraform Remote State to Atlas"
+layout: "state"
+page_title: "State: Pushing"
+sidebar_current: "docs-enterprise-state-pushing"
+description: |-
+  Pushing remote states.
 ---

-# Pushing Terraform Remote State to Atlas
+# Pushing Terraform Remote State to Terraform Enterprise

-Atlas is one of a few options to store [remote state](/help/terraform/state).
+Terraform Enterprise is one of a few options to store [remote state](/docs/enterprise/state).

 Remote state gives you the ability to version and collaborate on Terraform changes.
 It stores information about the changes Terraform makes based on configuration.

-To use Atlas to store remote state, you'll first need to have the `ATLAS_TOKEN` environment variable set and run the following command.
+To use Terraform Enterprise to store remote state, you'll first need to have the `ATLAS_TOKEN` environment variable set and run the following command.

     $ terraform remote config -backend-config="name=%{DEFAULT_USERNAME}/product"